 If you do not fly on the group flight, you are responsible for all flight arrangements and transportation (including airport transfers) to join the group.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.

 The private openings of tombs, tours of archaeological sites and talks by specialists are scheduled in advance and include a donation to each.
 Specialists working at these sites are excited about showing their work to interested enthusiasts.
-However, please be aware that there may be times when the director or a member of the staff may not be on-site when our groups arrive due to other commitments.
+However, please be aware that there may be times when the Egyptian government decides to keep a tomb closed, or the director of a project may not be on-site when our groups arrive due to other commitments.

 TOUR TO EGYPT IS LIMITED TO 18 PARTICIPANTS

 P.O.
 Box 2546, San Anselmo, CA 94979 USA